mmontes11/k8s-bootstrap/README.md

 ### Kubeconfig

-`admin` and `super-admin` kubeconfigs are available in the following controlplane paths:
+`admin` and `super-admin` kubeconfigs are available in the following control-plane paths:
 - `/etc/kubernetes/admin.conf`
 - `/etc/kubernetes/super-admin.conf`